 Hence I found myself compromising over a series of relationships, postponing my dreams.

 For too long I tried to force myself into the mold of a nice, agreeable girl.
 I can count the number of fights I’ve had over ten years of relationships on two hands.
 As in, maybe one fight per year.
 I hope you can agree: that’s some bullshit.

 I didn’t want to rock the boat.
-I didn’t want to need, loudly and vociferously.
-I swallowed the blue pill that told me to follow the rules.
-To be quiet, to be deferent, to be polite.
+I didn’t want to have needs.
+I swallowed the blue pill that told me to be quiet, to be deferent, to be polite.
 In other words, to make myself small.
-To not take up space: verbal, emotional, even physical space.
+To not take up space.

 People fight and disagree.
 That’s natural and human.
 But I was afraid to use my voice to do just that.
-So I sat quietly, letting my silence fester into feelings of anxiety, despair, frustration, and anger.
+So I sat quietly, letting my silence – my compromising – fester into feelings of anxiety, despair, frustration, and anger.
 Not only is that not fair to me – pretty sure that any partner I had wasn’t really feeling my silent, deepening frustration.
 Generally not an aphrodisiac.

 Finally, I said “fuck this” to making myself small.
-I tuned into my wants and needs, quit my job, and started traveling the world.
-On my own damn terms and my own damn schedule.
+I tuned into my wants and needs, quit my job, and started traveling the world solo.

 Ever since I decided to stop compromising, I feel so much more myself and alive.
 Every choice I make is my own.
 I pursue my passions, and I say no to anything that I don’t want to do.
 Sounds simple?
 Yeah… it’s not.
 It took a lot of mental rewiring, believe it or not.

 When I first started traveling on my own, I was almost confused about what to do with all my time.
 Because I had never really given myself permission to be on my own 100% before.
 I always answered to someone – a significant other, a job, a self-perception.